 Jim will also lead a Scrub Jay bird walk at Oscar Scherer State Park on Tuesday, January 14 at 8:30 AM.
 Details on the Calendar.

-Walk around the Grand Lake at Wellen Park. to see wading birds, ducks, fly-overs and possibly least bitterns.
+Walk around the Grand Lake at Wellen Park to see wading birds, ducks, fly-overs and possibly least bitterns.
 The path is easy to walk because it is packed shell or paved.
 Meet out in front of Foxtail Coffee House in downtown Wellen Park at 8:00 AM.
 After the walk, grab a cup of coffee and enjoy getting to know fellow birders.

 All participants will be required to sign a liability waiver before beginning the bird walk.